Arijit15091999/Kepler-planet-project/readme.md

 ```

-## open the project folder and the  open the termial and run this commands below to run this project.
+## open the project folder and then  open the termial and run this commands below to run this project.

 ``` javascript
 npm install